WICG/navigation-api/README.md

 - `signal`: an [`AbortSignal`](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal) which can be monitored for when the navigation gets aborted.

-Note that you can check if the navigation will be [same-document or cross-document](#appendix-types-of-navigations) via `event.destination.sameDocument`, and you can check whether the navigation is to an already-existing app history entry (i.e. is a back/forward navigation) via `appHistory.entries.includes(event.destination)`.
+Note that you can check if the navigation will be [same-document or cross-document](#appendix-types-of-navigations) via `event.destination.sameDocument`, and you can check whether the navigation is to an already-existing app history entry (i.e. is a back/forward navigation) via `event.type`.

 The event object has a special method `event.respondWith(promise)`.
 This works only under certain circumstances, e.g. it cannot be used on cross-origin navigations. ([See below](#restrictions-on-firing-canceling-and-responding) for full details.)
 It will: